quazardous/SolarRouterRMS/web/pages/lib/readme.txt

-Folder to hold all libraries to inject into RMS (see Makefile)
+Folder to hold all dev libraries.